LHB-Group/Civil-Work-Bidding-And-Investment-Helper/README.md

 ## Background

-San Francisco is a hyper-popular city with large homeless community (20% of population), presence of natural disaster risks and astronomical housing prices.
+San Francisco is a hyper-popular city with homeless community (20% of population), natural disaster risks and astronomical housing prices.
 Affordable housing in San Francisco has not been an option.
 Meanwhile, new affordable construction projects are high in need.
 Many investors consider construction projects to invest in SF, which can provide high return rate.
 For construction projects, engineers struggle to predict the construction project cost as reasonable as possible to win biddings. 🏗️ 💸

 ## Project